 Your favorite recent film: Time on Amazon Prime.
-You have to watch it and then immediately watch !
+You have to watch it and then immediately watch this post-screening conversation!
 It’s too good.

-Your favorite recipe: I’m obsessed with perfecting I got from Nyssa’s Kitchen.
+Your favorite recipe: I’m obsessed with perfecting this Paleo banana bread recipe I got from Nyssa’s Kitchen.
 You’d honestly never know it’s gluten and dairy-free 🙂 PRO TIP — make sure to mix all the wet ingredients first and then add in the dry ones for better consistency.

-- Follow @ and @ on Twitter to engage with us for our City So Real premiere tweet-a-long.
+- Follow @NatGeoChannel and @NatGeoDocs on Twitter to engage with us for our City So Real premiere tweet-a-long.

-- a screening of Birddog Nation in these crucial moments before the election.
+- Host a screening of Birddog Nation in these crucial moments before the election.

-- to get all the materials you need to host a virtual screening and conversation of Athlete A!
+- Sign up to get all the materials you need to host a virtual screening and conversation of Athlete A!

-- Volunteer to to make an impact on potential voters in the last few days before the election!
+- Volunteer to text bank through When We All Vote to make an impact on potential voters in the last few days before the election!